jasherai/chef-workflow-wiki/provisioning-machines.md

 for all machines.
 This ensures that all machines are fully known by the chef server before testing begins.

+Machines will have the node name `$role-$num`, where `$num` indicates the order in which they were provisioned.
+This order is preserved throughout the testing system.
+For example, if you provisioned two machines in the server group `syslog-client`, the node names would be `syslog-client-1` and `syslog-client-2` respectively.

 Note that for dependent provisions that the server groups depended on **must already be scheduled**, even if they are not provisioned yet. `provision` will raise an error unless this is the case.